geopm/geopm/service/docs/source/overview.rst

 non-root users will be able to leverage it.

-To grant permissions to **all** non-root users to be able to use **all** of the features provided by the Service issue the following:
+To grant permissions to **all** non-root users to be able to use **all** of the features provided by the Service, execute the following commands:

 .. code-block:: bash